RafaelPintroSchmitt/neuralnet-counterfactuals/README.md

 The model is roughly unbiased before treatment for the treated, and unbiased before and after treatment for the placebo.
 That is, it creates fairly good counterfactuals for the treated group before treatment.
 Using the notation introduced at the beginning of the section, the neural networks' predictions are a good candidate for a sequence $\{P_{i,t}^N\}$ of mean-unbiased predictors or proxies for $Y^N_{i,t}$.

 The bias is positive for 2022.
-This means that the predictions of the model - our counterfactual - overshot the worker's party vote share in treated cities[^8^].
-From \eqref{eq:potential}, we get that $\theta_{2022}$, the treatment effect, should be negative.
+This means that the predictions of the model - our counterfactual - overshot the worker's party vote share in treated cities.
+From the potential outcomes equations, we get that $\theta_{2022}$, the treatment effect, should be negative.
 Knowing that WDT negatively impacted excess mortality in 2021, we can revert back to the IV reasoning of previous sections to argue that excess mortality caused a decrease in Bolsonaro's vote share.
-Note, however, that I tackled the issue of selection of cities into treatment[^9^], particularly when using WDT instead of NWDT, by constructing a credible counterfactual.
+Note, however, that I tackled the issue of selection of cities into treatment, particularly when using WDT instead of NWDT, by constructing a credible counterfactual.

 From the error bars for the placebo, we can see that, across the training procedures, a random selection of cities into treatment would generate results as extreme as the ones observed for the treatment group less than 5% of the time.